Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data

+All galaxies selected like this from the SLOW simulation fulfill the quiescent galaxy selection adopted for the observation (see Figure \ref{fig:colorcolorSLOW}), and the vast majority follows the observed red sequence and lies within the adopted intrinsic red sequence as shown in Figure \ref{fig:redsequenceSLOW}.

-The resulting GLF is represented by the brown crosses in Figure \ref{fig:LFliterature}, with the error bars given by the Poisson noise in each bin.
-Overall, there is good agreement between the simulated and observed GLF, with deviations in the BCG luminosities at the high-luminosity end and an overabundance of simulated galaxies in the intermediate to low-luminosity range compared to the real Coma cluster.
-We expect the largest uncertainty factor in the simulated luminosity function to be the subgrid model, which can suffer from overcooling.
-Especially at the low-mass (or respectively low-luminosity) end, insufficient stellar feedback at early times can lead to an overprediction of the stellar mass function in the mass regime where it is expected to be the dominant quenching mechanism \citep{Dolag2025}.
-The bright-end deficiency relative to the observation, on the other hand, can most likely be explained by the relatively strong AGN feedback, which in turn transfers brighter galaxies to the local peak at around $-18\,g'\,\mathrm{mag}$.
+The resulting GLF is represented by the orange diamonds in Figure \ref{fig:LFSLOW}, with the error bars given by the Poisson noise in each bin.
+Overall, there is good agreement between the simulated and observed GLF, with deviations in the BCG luminosities at the high-luminosity end and a slight overabundance of simulated galaxies in the intermediate to low-luminosity range compared to the real Coma cluster.
+We expect the largest uncertainty factor in the simulated luminosity function to be the subgrid model, which can suffer from over-cooling as well as over-quenching.
+This can impact the slope of the stellar mass functions \citep[e.g.]{Dolag2025}.
+The over-prediction of galaxy abundance at $\approx -18\,g'\,\mathrm{mag}$ is possibly a result of the stellar winds and AGN feedback lowering the stellar mass of giant galaxies, in turn also causing the steeper drop-off of the luminosity function at the bright end.
 Additionally, slight deviations with regard to the dynamical state and assembly history of the Coma counterpart due to uncertainties in the constraints might impact the simulated GLF.
 We would expect the high-luminosity end to be most sensitive to these large-scale effects, as the mass (and stellar mass) in the BCG and ICL in the cluster can be shown to directly trace its assembly history \citep{kimmig2025}.
-Furthermore, we fit a single Schechter function to the unbinned data points from the SLOW Coma counterpart down to $M<-15\,g'\,\mathrm{mag}$ using the same procedure as outlined before for the actual Coma cluster, also excluding the three brightest cluster galaxies, but without the need for completeness and contamination correction.
-We find best-fit parameters of $M^{*}=-20.50^{+0.21}_{-0.24}$, $\log_{10}(\Phi^{*})=1.83^{+0.10}_{-0.10}$, $\alpha=-1.37^{+0.04}_{-0.04}$.
-The simulated faint-end slope is significantly shallower than our observed one, but the simulation generally predicts a larger number density of dwarf galaxies.
-This highlights the importance of conducting actual apples-to-apples comparisons to allow for a comparison of the normalization $\log_{10}(\Phi^{*})$ and not just $\alpha$, as comparing the slope alone can lead to a misleading interpretation of the number of dwarf galaxies.
+However, the underlying population appears to be closely matched between simulation and observation, implying CDM simulations to be generally capable of reproducing the galaxy populations of local clusters.